Diasporas and Domestic Entrepreneurs: Evidence from the Indian Software Industry

 Harvard University - Strategy Unit

-This study explores the importance of cross-border social networks for entrepreneurship in developing countries by examining ties between the Indian expatriate community and local entrepreneurs in India's software industry.
-We find that entrepreneurs located outside software hubs - in cities where monitoring and information flow on prospective clients is harder - rely significantly more on diaspora networks for business leads and financing.
-Relying on these networks is also related to better firm performance, particularly for entrepreneurs located in weaker institutional environments.
-Our results provide micro-evidence consistent with a view that cross-border social networks serve an important role in helping entrepreneurs to circumvent the barriers arising from imperfect local institutions in developing countries.
+This study explores the importance of cross-border social networks for entrepreneurs in developing countries by examining ties between the Indian expatriate community and local entrepreneurs in India's software industry.
+We find that local entrepreneurs who have previously lived outside India rely significantly more on diaspora networks for business leads and financing.
+This is especially true for entrepreneurs who are based outside software hubs where getting leads to new businesses and accessing finance is more difficult.
+Our results provide micro-evidence consistent with a view that cross-border social networks play an important role in helping entrepreneurs to circumvent the barriers arising from imperfect domestic institutions in developing countries.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.